-Hi Marilyn O’Hearne here with Weekly Wisdom with Dr. Evelyn Hill at the Bruce Watkins Cultural Center in Kansas City, talking about how to unlock all potential, by breaking free from bias, which is a potential blocker.
+Hi Marilyn O’Hearne here with Weekly Wisdom with Dr. Evelyn Hill at the Bruce Watkins Cultural Center in Kansas City, talking about how to unlock all potential, by breaking free from bias, which is a potential blocker, in order to increase prosperity and peace.
 So Dr. Evelyn what do you say about that?

 EH: Well first of all thank you Marilyn I’m so excited to be here with you this morning.
 We have a great opportunity to blast through bias.
 Bias often hinders our goals, holding us back from reaching our potential.
 Anything that we can blast through to help us move forward with our potential is a good.